 A Visionary Leadership Team Focused on the Future of Behavioral Healthcare

-We are one of the country’s leading treatment providers focused on delivering the highest-quality care, specializing in the treatment of teens, young adults, and their families who are struggling with depression, anxiety, eating disorders, trauma, substance abuse, and many other mood disorders and addictions.
+We are the country’s leading treatment provider, focused on delivering the highest-quality care and specializing in the treatment of teens, young adults, and their families who are struggling with depression, anxiety, eating disorders, trauma, substance abuse, and many other mood disorders and addictions.

 As vocal mental health advocates for adolescents, young adults, and families, our healthcare leadership is focused not only on the future of Newport Healthcare, but also on the future of today’s young people.